 - Breast Reduction

 There is a sequence that you might want to ask your Surgeon about, and many people do Upper Body Lift procedures and Lower Body Lift procedures in stages.
-You might want to start with the surgery to reduce redundant skin in the area that troubles you the most (such as a thigh reduction or belt lipectomy or upper arm reduction surgery known as a Brachioplasty).
+You might want to start with the surgery to reduce redundant skin in the area that troubles you the most.
+For Example; a thigh reduction or belt lipectomy or upper arm reduction surgery which is known as a Brachioplasty.

 If after you have adopted your new healthy lifestyle and done everything you can to see changes in your weight, and are still not completely happy with the outcome after approximately 18 months to up to 4 years, you might also want to consider Liposuction and Body Contouring with one of our Specialist Plastic Surgeons.

-Melbourne Plastic Surgeon, Dr Geoff Barnett (FRACS) is our Group’s top body contouring specialists for post-bariatric surgery patients.
-Dr Barnett and his colleagues are Specialist Plastic Surgeons who focus on patients who have lost massive amounts of weight either using bariatric surgery methods such as Gastric Sleeve Surgery or Gastric Banding.
+Melbourne Plastic Surgeon, Dr Patrick Briggs FRCS, FRCSI, FRCSI (Plast.
+Surg) is our Group’s top body contouring specialist for post-bariatric surgery patients.
+Dr Briggs and his colleagues are Specialist Plastic Surgeons who focus on patients who have lost massive amounts of weight either using bariatric surgery methods such as Gastric Sleeve Surgery or Gastric Banding.